Astra 400: History

-Mechanics
+Design

+The Astra-Unceta logo on top of the barrel.

 The Astra 400 is heavy compared to many contemporary service pistols of the time like the Tokarev TT-33 but is similar in weight and length to the Colt 1911.
 The Astra 400 was designed to be safe to fire with a simple blowback action unaided by any breech-locking devices.
 This is only possible with a heavy slide and strong recoil spring.
 It was fitted with an internal hammer which was considered very hard to cock.
 The pistol also featured grooved finger grips and left sided combined slide lock/safety behind the trigger guard.

-The original design was chambered in 9mm Largo, but later variants would be chambered differently so as to better fulfill different military needs.
+Military issue pistols have wooden grips and lack some Astra-Unceta markings, while pistols produced for the civilian market can be distinguished by the hard rubber grips, full commercial markings, and the presence of several nickel or chrome-plated small components.

+While it was primarily designed to chamber and fire the 9mm Largo cartridge, it can also accept other 9 mm cartridges including the 9mm Steyr, 9mm Parabellum, 9mm Browning Long, 9mm Glisenti, .380 ACP, and .38 Super with various degrees of success—The Astra 400 doesn't always feed shorter cartridges reliably, specially the 9mm Parabellum;

+According to Ian V. Hogg, this compatibility was accomplished with a combination of loose enough dimensional tolerances and an unusually long firing pin allowing it to reach and detonate the primer of shorter cartridges.
+Hogg also stated that such practice should not be attempted on worn out pistols; other authors—including E. C. Ezell recommends only using 9mm Largo cartridges for safety reasons.

 Variants

-Astra made some experimental variants of the 400 chambered in 7.63mm Mauser, .32 ACP, and .30 Luger.
-9mm Largo cartridges were often in short supply outside of Spain.
-Though several other 9mm cartridges like the 9mm Luger and .380ACP could feed, be fired, and eject successfully, this was a capability of questionable use where 9mm Largo ammunition was available as chronograph tests show considerably higher muzzle velocities and thus energies with the 9mm Largo than 9mm Luger and .380.
-The 9×23mm Steyr cartridge is more similar in dimension to the 9mm Largo than both the 9mm Luger and .380 and performs better as well.

-The Astra 600, a slightly shorter and lighter version of the Astra 400 that is chambered in 9mm Luger, was later developed for export sales, primarily to Nazi Germany.
-A smaller variant for both domestic and export sales, the Astra 300, was offered in .32 ACP and .380 ACP.
-By the end of 1947 171,300 were made and were primarily issued to security forces of the Spanish Navy and the German Luftwaffe.
+Pistol F. Ascaso made in Terrassa.